simh/simh/0readme_ethernet.txt

 Building on Windows:
+ Building with MinGW can use the provided makefile following the instructions below.
+Alternatively, you can use the free Visual C++ Express 2008 or 2010 interactive development environments.
+Read the file ".\Visual Studio Projects\0ReadMe_Projects.txt" for details.

  1. Install WinPCAP 4.x runtime and the WinPCAP Developer's kit.

  2. Put the required .h files (bittypes,devioctl,ip6_misc,pcap,pcap-stdinc